Mushrooms

 Psilocybe cubensis Dosing Guide

-Recommended grams of dry mushrooms 0.05 – 0.5g
+Recommended grams of dry mushrooms0.05 – 0.5g

 Average 0.1g